jw-gitgo/serverless_TODO_app/README.md

 * `DeleteTodo` - should delete a TODO item created by a current user.
 Expects an id of a TODO item to remove.
 * `GenerateUploadUrl` - returns a presigned url that can be used to upload an attachment file for a TODO item.

-All functions are already connected to appriate events from API gateway
+All functions are already connected to appropriate events from API gateway

 An id of a user can be extracted from a JWT token passed by a client